Body

 3B1: Thermodynamics

-This course has been developed to strengthen the student’s skills in the thermal fluid sciences and is organised into three main subsections: heat transfer, thermodynamic cycles and high-speed flows.
+This course has been developed to strengthen the student’s skills in the thermal fluid sciences and is organized into three main subsections: heat transfer, thermodynamic cycles and high-speed flows.
 The heat transfer part deals primarily with conductive heat transfer and develops the mathematical modelling skills and analysis techniques for practical conductive heat transfer problems based on the fundamental scientific principle of conservation of energy.
 The thermodynamic cycles portion focuses on steam and gas power generation and refrigeration.
 The students’ understanding of basic thermodynamic processes, properties and principles is expanded upon by applying them to perfect (Carnot), ideal (reversible) and actual (irreversible) mechanical engineering devices.
 The high-speed flow section introduces to students to compressibility, the speed of sound, subsonic, trans-sonic and supersonic flow through nozzles.

 BIOE 332: THERMODYNAMICS